solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

 you'd like to familiarize yourself with the program.

-Before moving on, make sure you get familiar with the starter code for the Scavenger Hunt app.
+Before moving on, make sure you get familiar with the starter code for the Scavenger Hunt application.
 Looking at `pages/index.tsx`, `utils/createQrCode/simpleTransfer`, and `/utils/checkTransaction` will let you see how the transaction request for sending SOL is set up.
 We'll be following a similar pattern for the transaction request for checking in at a location.

 #### 2. Setup

-Before we move forward, let's make sure you can run the app locally.
+Before we move forward, let's make sure you can run the application locally.
 Start by renaming the `.env.example` file in the frontend directory to `.env`.
 This file contains a keypair that will be used in this lab to partially sign transactions.